getbreathelife/onespan-sign-node/CONTRIBUTING.md

 - Document APIs
 - Write unit tests

+:information_source: You don't need to generate the Markdown documentations.
+It'll be done automatically when it's merged to `main`.

 When opening your PR, please also make sure to:

 - Clearly explain the purpose of this PR.
 Or in case of addressing an issue, link the issue to your PR